Why is it difficult to embrace change?

 - Plan for change.
 When you are done contemplating about changes, plan how to embrace the change.
 How will you do it?
 What should you discard and what should you keep?
 What can help you to embrace the required changes?

 - Put your plan into action.
 You can recognize the need for change, think about it and plan for change, but if you don’t practice what you have planned the effort will be useless.
 So, follow the plan for change as required.
 Let’s say you are sent to work in another town and you need to move because of the distance.
-You recognize that you need to move because traveling the distance will be costly and tiresome.
+You recognize that you need to move because travelling the distance will be costly and tiresome.
 Then you think about how changing will be beneficial, the challenges of looking for a house, and living in a new environment.
 Next, you plan how to look for a house and how to move before actually packing your stuff and moving.

 - Continue with the new actions.
 The last stage of changing is embracing the change itself.
-It is often tough in the beginning but with time you get used to it as long as you don’t sit and wallow in sadness by comparing your previous state and current state.
+It is often tough in the beginning but with time, you get used to it as long as you don’t sit and wallow in sadness by comparing your previous state and current state.
 You can make small adjustments until you are able to achieve the desired change.
 The best way to adapt to change is to live in the present moment.
 After you adapt to change the ultimate step is to adopt the change into your daily life.
-Embrace it and maintain the activities which the new situation requires of you.
+Embrace change and maintain the activities which the new situation requires of you.

 Are you struggling to find out why you set achievable goals and yet you can’t seem to reach them?
 Are you in the pursuit of happiness and peace of mind?